ccjmne/blog/content/posts/javascript-generator-function.md

 - `done`, a boolean indicating whether the generator has completed.

-Technically, both properties are optional: you may very well yield `undefined` at any time, and the omission of `done` is equivalent to have it be `false`.
+Technically, both properties are optional: you may very well yield `undefined` at any time, and the omission of `done` is equivalent to having it be `false`.

 An `iterator` is fairly simple to use: call its `next()` method to get the subsequent value; when `done` is `true`, the `iterator` is exhausted.